Anthony Levandowski is back with a new self-driving startup, called Kache.ai

 To outsiders, Levandowski’s return to the autonomous vehicle stage might have seemed improbable just a year ago.
 To former colleagues and others who know him, it was inevitable.
 However, outside a few vague remarks that Levandowski was “working on something,” his return (until now) was mostly based on rumor and speculation.

-Levandowski is part of the braintrust of autonomous vehicle technology that for years was largely confined to academic research.
+Levandowski is part of the brain trust of autonomous vehicle technology that for years was largely confined to academic research.

-That began to change on March 13, 2004 when 15 teams brought their autonomous vehicles to the desert outside of Barstow, California.
+That began to change on March 13, 2004 when 15 teams brought their autonomous vehicles to the desert outside of Barstow, Calif.
 They were there to compete in the Grand Challenge, a 142-mile race sponsored by the Defense Advanced Research Projects Agency to encourage development of autonomous vehicle technology.
 Levandowski’s “blue team” had the distinction of being the only one to bring a two-wheeled vehicle, an autonomous motorcycle they called Ghostrider.
 The vehicle is now at the Smithsonian National Museum of American History.

 And while not a single team completed the course, it prompted DARPA to hold two more autonomous vehicle challenges.
-The endeavor fueled the interest and passion of a few dozen people who would later go onto to lead Google’s self-driving project, head AV R&D efforts at large companies, or looks for ways to move the autonomous vehicle needle forward.
+The endeavor fueled the interest and passion of a few dozen people who would later go on to lead Google’s self-driving project, head AV R&D efforts at large companies or look for ways to move the autonomous vehicle needle forward.
 Levandowski was one of them.

 In 2007, Levandowski joined Google, where he was one of the principal architects of Google Street View.
 The engineer had other projects too, notably a startup called 510 Systems that made and sold sensor systems to his employer, Google.
 510 Systems was a pioneer of using light ranging and detection systems known as LiDAR to make maps.
-Google quietly bought 510 Systems and another one of his startups Anthony’s Robots in 2011.
+Google quietly bought 510 Systems and another one of his startups, Anthony’s Robots, in 2011.

 A meteoric rise and fall